Caucasus-Rosetta/Lingua-Corpus/README.md

     positional arguments:
       ll            the lengths for dictionary lists
-      min_ratio     We only use translation with this minimum ratio max_ratio     We only use translation with this maximum ratio min_length    We only use translation with this minimum length max_words     We only use translation with this maximum words
+      min_ratio     We only use translations with this minimum, parallel ratio max_ratio     We only use translations with this maximum, parallel ratio min_length    We only use translations with this minimum length max_words     We only use translations with this maximum words

     optional arguments:
       --dictionary  We use the dictionary as translation source